debkbanerji/where-to-eat/README.md

 # Where to Eat
-The simple app for helping friends decide where to eat
+The smart app for helping friends decide where to eat

 ## Deployment instructions